asudie/python_exercises/README.md

 ### Ex01

-Decyphering the sentence by taking first letter of every word and putting them to ine string
+Decyphering the sentence by taking first letter of every word and putting them to one string

 ### Ex02